 “We talked about what we could do and heard that Smith’s was for sale,” says Trey.
 “We heard from a number of our friends that Lake Forest needed Smith’s.”

 So Trey and Kip got to work, beginning with a total restoration of the store itself.
-“My design inspiration for the space was a classic navy-blue blazer and khakis,” says Gonzales, who left his job managing a custom-lighting showroom at the Merchandise Mart in Chicago.
+“My design inspiration for the space was a classic navy-blue blazer and khakis,” says Trey, who left his job managing a custom-lighting showroom at the Merchandise Mart in Chicago.
 “We want the space to feel familiar but fresh.
 We’ll be hanging pictures that show the store’s history and John Tadel [the previous owner] will be helping us for the next several months.”

 Trey and Kip will maintain many of Smith’s beloved clothing brands, while introducing new men’s accessories, gift items, and apothecary products.
 Featured brands include Vineyard Vines, Barbour, Southern Tide, johnnie-O, Peter Millar, as well as a line of denim and workout wear designed specifically for men.
 The store also will continue to offer formal-wear rentals and a plentiful supply of black bow ties for special events.

 “We had our first tuxedo rental for Fortnightly today,” says Trey of the high school dance that takes place locally over Thanksgiving break.
-“We had a worried mom with holiday plans that were making renting a tux for her son difficult.
-We didn’t even have our register working yet when she came bu, but we got her son all squared away so that his tux is waiting for him the day of his dance.”
+“We had a worried mom with complicated holiday plans that were making renting a tux for her son difficult.
+We didn’t even have our register working yet when she came by, but we got her son all squared away so that his tux is waiting for him the day of his dance.”

 Trey, who will be the face of Smith’s Men’s Store and manage the daily operations as Kip continues to work full-time in software technology, is excited to point out the special runs Vineyard Vines and Southern Tide did specifically for Smith’s shoppers.
 “We want every customer to feel like we’ve been waiting for them to walk through our door all day,” he says.
 “It’s all of the little things that we will do–our service–that will set us apart from the Internet shopping they can do.”